drnazmulalam/nazmulalam.ca/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---

-My research focuses on analytical method development and validation for various samples.
+My primary research focuses on analytical method development and validation for various samples.
 Liquid chromatography and mass spectrometry (high resolution and triple quadruple) are the primary instruments for the analysis.
-During the PhD research, I have developed mathematical modeles for sample extraction with solid phase microextraction technique (SPME).
+I have developed mathematical modeles for sample extraction with solid phase microextraction technique (SPME) during me PhD research at the University of Waterloo.
 Web development and online teaching is my hobby.